-Tracking 278 Top Russia-Ukraine Disinformation Sites
+Tracking 364 Top Russia-Ukraine Disinformation Sites

-- English-language websites: 136
+- English-language websites: 187

-- French-language websites: 43
+- French-language websites: 51

-- German-language websites: 22
+- German-language websites: 39

-- Italian-language websites: 30
+- Italian-language websites: 35

-- Other: 47
+- Other: 52

 These websites include official Russian state media sources of the kind that some of the digital platforms have temporarily sanctioned since the onset of the Russian invasion.
 But many websites that are not official propaganda arms of the Russian government and are not being sanctioned by the platforms also promote false claims supporting the government of Vladimir Putin.
 These sources include anonymous websites, foundations, and research websites with uncertain funding—at least some of which may have undisclosed links to the Russian government.

 Russia employs a multi-layered strategy to introduce, amplify, and spread false and distorted narratives across the world — relying on a mix of official state media sources, anonymous websites and accounts, and other methods to distribute propaganda that advances the Kremlin’s interests and undermines its adversaries.
-Its government-funded and operated websites use digital platforms such as YouTube, Facebook, Twitter and TikTok to launch and promote false narratives.
+Its government-funded and operated websites use digital platforms such as YouTube, Facebook, Twitter, Telegram and TikTok to launch and promote false narratives.
 NewsGuard has been tracking these sources and methods since 2018. and licenses its data about Russian propaganda efforts to the U.S. Department of State, U.S. Cyber Command, and other government and defense entities.